Svetasv logo

 We base our parse of Isaiah 44:24-45:25 on the assumption that it refers to 3 Periods:

-- The Coming Messiah Reigns from Israel at the Start of Christ's Millennial Reign (circa 2027AD).
+3. Israel and the World turn to God at the Start of Christ's Millennial Reign (circa 2027AD).

 2. Parsing the chiasmus